-The Company intends to originate senior secured short-term, high-yielding loans secured by a diversified set of income producing commercial real estate assets.
-We intend to target a total return equal to or in excess of 7.50% and 8.00% on a cumulative, non-compounding basis, to holders of A Bonds and A R-Bonds, respectively, by leveraging the opportunities in the following areas:
+The Company intends to originate senior secured short-term, high-yielding loans and debt instruments secured by a diversified set of income producing commercial real estate assets.
+We intend to target a total return equal to 9.00% per annum on a calendar year, cumulative, non-compounding basis, to holders of Series A Units, by leveraging the opportunities in the following areas herein.